Bridge block victory: Boris Johnson steps in to prevent dozens of Victorian bridges from being filled | ExBulletin

 It sparked vandalism allegations last month after a 159-year-old stone railway bridge in Cumbria was buried under tons of concrete.
 The problem was highlighted by the Daily Mail.

-But today Grant Shapps, Secretary of Transportation, will unveil a new strategy to preserve bridges.
-Highways England will be asked to suspend any planned infill or demolition to allow studies to be carried out to determine whether any of them can be used for cycle paths or other transport purposes.
+But today Grant shapps, the transport secretary, will unveil a new strategy to preserve bridges.
+Highways England will be asked to ‘suspend’ any planned backfilling or demolition to allow studies to be carried out to determine if any can be used for cycle paths or other transport purposes.

-There were allegations of vandalism last month after a 159-year-old stone railway bridge in Cumbria, pictured, was buried by tons of concrete
+Before and After: The Great Musgrave Bridge in Cumbria was filled with stone by Highways England

+A bridge in Montrose, Angus, is one of many historic bridges that could be filled due to concerns that they are not strong enough to carry heavy trucks

 Residents and councils will also have more say in whether bridges should be preserved.